HippoBaro/android_scheme_pattern/README.md

 # Android scheme pattern resolver

 **Combinatorics & Algorithms Design** assignment.
-The purpose of this assignment is to create an algorithm that compute all possible and legal Android scheme lock patterns.
+The purpose of this assignment is to create an algorithm that computes all possible and legal Android scheme lock patterns.

 ## Lock Schemes